jeffreysilver/slowcovid-lambdas/docs/drill-progress.md

 ## Initiation and reminders

+New drills can be initiated either on a schedule or on-demand.
+The Drill Progress Context handles both of those cases.

-The Drill Progress Context runs cron jobs to trigger reminders and to initiate new drills.
+For scheduled initiation and reminders, the Drill Progress Context runs cron jobs to trigger reminders and to initiate new drills.
 Those crons query its database to find which reminders/drills to trigger, and then enqueues commands for the Dialog Context.

+The Drill Progress Context also is responsible for initiating drills on demand, in response to a `USER_VALIDATED` event (when a user first validates) or `NEXT_DRILL_REQUESTED` event (when a user requests a new drill by texting "MORE") from the Dialog Context.

 ## Data model